Beshario/Robotic-Arm-Pick-and-Place/ReadMe.md

 6->EE | 0 | 0 | 0.193 + 0.11 = 0.303 | 0

-#### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
-In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.
+#### 2. Using the DH parameter table you derived earlier, individual transformation matrices were created about each joint.
+In addition, also a generalized homogeneous transform between base_link and gripper_link was generated using only end-effector(gripper) pose

 Python was used to create the individual transformation matrices about each joint, a snippet of the code is shown: